Huge potential for investments in J-K: visiting Gulf delegation | Business

 Asked if the delegation was sure of making investment in Kashmir, he said, “Let me tell you very seriously, we are not here to waste the time.
 We came here for something.
 We took a step, there is a step we are taking now and there is a step which we are going to take in the future very soon.''
 The visiting businessman noted that the investments in J-K would be beneficial for both the countries -- the UAE and India -- and “especially for Jammu and Kashmir”.

-To a query if the group was of the opinion that there was potential for investment in J-K, Alshaibani said “yes, it is.
+To a query if the group was of the opinion that there was potential for investment in J-K. Alshaibani said “yes, it is.
 It is 100 per cent”.
+Another member of the delegation, and the CEO of the Century Financial Group, Bal Krishen, said the delegation has come to J-K with a clear mind. ''They (the members of the delegation) see opportunities in J-K. A businessman sees only profits and they see opportunities and profits here.
+For this, they have come here with a pure and clear cut mind to invest here and create jobs,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)